 5.3.3.
 Has no evidence of any other cancer diagnosis (Table 5.3.B), ever.

+5.3.4.
+Has no evidence of a diagnosis of thrombocytopenia (ICD-9: 287.5 or ICD-10: D69.6), ever (added May 16, 2017; see following rationale).

 The rationale for requiring procedure codes indicating cancer therapy in combination with a CRC diagnosis code is that presence of the therapy procedures gives credibility to the CRC diagnosis code The rationale for exclude subject with other, non-CRC cancer diagnoses, is that the procedure codes used to indicated cancer therapy are not specific to CRC; by eliminating subjects with other cancers there is a high likelihood the therapy was used to treat CRC.
+The rational for excluding patients with a thrombocytopenia diagnosis is that a medication that may be used to treat thrombocytopenia (such as Rituxan) may also be used as chemotherapy for CRC.
+In such cases the thrombocytopenia medication could misleadingly give credibility to a CRC diagnosis code, even if the latter were a “rule out” code for a patient who had a suspicious polyp that turned out not to be cancerous.
+This could result in a false positive CRC case.
+Such a case was reported by Geisinger on May 15, 2017 during network-wide implementation of this phenotype.

 At GH/UW, a total of 16 subjects (0.2% of the 6,940 eligible for evaluation) qualified as CRC cases based on evidence of CRC diagnosis and chemo/radiation therapy (path 5.3).
 These 117 were 2.3% of all GH/.UW CRC cases.